flang-msft/azure-docs-sdk-python/docs-ref-services/preview/ai-translation-document-readme.md

 [Source code][python-dt-src] | [Package (PyPI)][python-dt-pypi] | [API reference documentation][python-dt-ref-docs] | [Product documentation][python-dt-product-docs] | [Samples][python-dt-samples]

+## _Disclaimer_

+_Azure SDK Python packages support for Python 2.7 has ended 01 January 2022.
+For more information and questions, please refer to https://github.com/Azure/azure-sdk-for-python/issues/20691_

 ## Getting started

 ### Prerequisites
-* Python 2.7, or 3.6 or later is required to use this package.
+* Python 3.6 or later is required to use this package.
 * You must have an [Azure subscription][azure_subscription] and a [Translator resource][DT_resource] to use this package.